KyleNThao/Youtube_BiClassification/README.md

 # About
-Using a dataset obtained from [Kaggle](https://www.kaggle.com), this project attempts to identify different generes of Youtube videos by analyzing trending video's tags, descriptions, and titles.
+Using a dataset obtained from [Kaggle](https://www.kaggle.com), this project attempts to identify different generes of videos by analyzing trending U.S. Youtube video's tags, descriptions, and titles.
 Data is trimmed and the more common and unnecessary words are weeded out, which are then thrown into a bag of words for vectorization.
 Words that were weeded out including common english words like "to" and "a" as well as words like "youtube.com", "instagram", and "patreon" that provided no meaningful information to the categorical genres.